jake-simons/Electrical-engineering/project-02-radar-temp/theory/radar-principles.md

 Range = (speed of light × round-trip time) / 2

-This works because electromagnetic waves travel at a known, constant speed.
+Because electromagnetic waves propagate at a known, constant speed, radar systems can determine target range by measuring the time delay between transmission and reception of the reflected signal.

 ---